 With new discoveries being made around the world in the British colonies, many wealthy families wanted tropical plants to thrive on their lands.

-By the year 1900, there were a team of over 20 gardeners who looked after the acres on the estate.
-There was then a ravine, sundial and Italian gardens that were added.
+By the year 1900, there was a team of over 20 gardeners who looked after the acres on the estate.
+There was then a ravine, sundial, and Italian gardens that were added.

 World War I, II and Post-war

-During the First World War, the estate became entirely focussed on the war effort.
+During the First World War, the estate became entirely focused on the war effort.
 Many of the gardeners were called to fight and some tragically died.

 The woodlands were cut down and the manor house was offered to soldiers as a convalescent home.

 The Second World War, with the introduction of American troops in Britain, meant that Heligan House was used as a base.
-They practised the Normandy landings nearby on Pentewan Beach!
+They practiced the Normandy landings nearby on Pentewan Beach!

 Finally, in the Post-war period, the house was tenanted out by Jack Tremayne who could ‘no longer live with the ghosts’.